zer4tul/zer4tul.github.io/_posts/2014-12-30-china-add-new-barrier-to-gmail.md

 There are some (not so good) alternatives in China, like [163](http://mail.163.com/) , [QQ Mail](https://mail.qq.com) .
 If one want to still using Gmail, the only is using it through VPNs or proxies.

-Here comes the question: who will be the next to be blocked?
+Here comes the question: who will be the next one?